 Does your dog have itchy skin, red paws, recurrent ear infections, and digestive issues?
 Allergies may be the problem.
+In this article, we'll unpack the different types of allergies in dogs and what type of diets would be suitable for these allergies.

-Allergies in dogs can be really confusing as the symptoms don't match up to what we think of for food allergies, and these can be further confounded by the presence of environmental allergies.
+Allergies in dogs can be really confusing as the symptoms don't match up to what we think of for food allergies.
+These can be further confounded by the presence of environmental allergies.
 While allergies can be difficult to figure out and manage, it is still possible, especially with the help of your vet.
 Make sure that you book a vet visit to discuss your concerns before starting any plan or treatment, as your vet will help you move forward in the best way.

 Contrary to popular belief, most food allergies in dogs are proteins and not carbohydrates.
 While carbohydrate allergies do exist, the vast majority of dogs with food allergies are allergic to the common proteins, such as chicken, egg, milk, beef, and pork.
 However, dogs can be allergic to proteins from grain or vegetable sources as well, and like with meat proteins, they are more likely to react to the common ones such as wheat, soy, and corn.